 For decades, politicians have long called Social Security reform the “third rail” of American politics.
 Anytime a politician has talked about changing or abolishing the program, that has usually served as the death knell for the politician’s career and could significantly damage the electoral prospects of that anti-Social Security politician’s party.
 Trump intuitively understands this, which is why he will not support any attacks on the program.

 Ron DeSantis, meanwhile, is stuck in between a rock and a hard place.
 While he has implemented policies that resonate with MAGA-type voters, the Florida governor is widely seen as the Establishment’s preferred candidate.
 As such, DeSantis has not voiced a strong opinion either in support or opposition to Trump’s calls to save Social Security.
-He is unlikely to, as DeSantis adheres to the Chicken Little strategy of refusing to engage with the former president from his own party.

 Trump Defies Expectations (Again)

 The Social Security issue is going to be the key domestic policy matter in the upcoming 2024 election.
 Trump is running circles around his opposition on this matter.
 He is not allowing for the Left to define him as your typical, stodgy, Blue Blooded elitist Republican seeking to throw grandma off the cliff while enriching himself and his cronies.

 The longer that Trump runs with this issue, the more it will differentiate him from the rest of the Republicans poised to run in 2024—and the more likely he will be to win the nomination.